"To me, Jesus has always been about justice"

 - the willingness to embrace uncomfortability while striving for reasonability.

 A community engagement campaign with local and national partners will help maximize the film's impact on civic engagement and national conversations about persistent social divisions and the potential for political transformation.

-There is already a huge hunger for this film.
+There is already a strong base of support and growing hunger for this film.

 We believe this film has the potential to breakout to help restore reason, sanity and care to our national conversation.

-More than 2,000 people have contributed funds to make this film a reality.
+Roughly 3,000 people have contributed funds to make this film a reality...

 > a million views

 ...and the trailer has been viewed more than a million times!

-Our deep, heartfelt thanks to everyone whose enthusiastic support is making this film possible.
+Our deep, heartfelt thanks to the many individuals and organizations whose enthusiastic support is making this project possible.

 When I jumped on the bus and started filming, I had no idea we'd be given an opportunity to chronicle one of the most politically tumultuous periods in American history.

 This journey has changed my life.
 I hope that by sharing it with you we can all travel with the Nuns on the Bus, learn their lessons along the way, and be fortified for the challenges and opportunities ahead.